MohamedSayedK/SayedKhalil-Tribute/README.md

 -Added Footers to both pages and tooltips
 -Revamped Education from cards to a list
 -worked around the popup
+-Added the popsup but still need to fix some bugs
  * Work in progress *